 12. Maracana Stadium

-In Brazil, no sport is taken as seriously as football and soccer, and the Maracanã Stadium in Rio de Janeiro is considered by the locals to be the main attraction of their city.
-At one time, this stadium, built in 1950 and capable of accommodating up to 200,000 spectators, was the first in the world in terms of capacity.
+In Brazil, no sport is taken as seriously as football and soccer, and the Maracana Stadium in Rio de Janeiro is considered by the locals to be among the popular tourist attractions in Rio.
+At one time, this stadium, built-in 1950 and capable of accommodating up to 200,000 spectators, was the first in the world in terms of capacity.

-After undergoing a renovation, it reopened in April 2013 and has become a cultural and tourist destination, welcoming visitors even on days when games or concerts do not take place.
+After undergoing a renovation, it reopened in April 2013 and has become a cultural and tourist destination where tourists are welcomed even on days when games or concerts do not take place.

-You can plan to take a guided tour, where you can see the lawn, the stands, the dressing room, the grandstand, the press room, the Hall of Fame (where the footprints of famous players are located), as well as from the Football Museum, with photos and images of the most beautiful plays.
+I planned a guided tour, where I was able to see the stands, the dressing room, the lawn, the grandstand, the Hall of Fame (where the footprints of famous players are located), the press room, as well as from the Football Museum, with photos and images of the most beautiful plays.

 13. Museum of Tomorrow

-Opened in 2015, The Museum of Tomorrow is also one of the great tourist spots in Rio de Janeiro and has a unique architecture that attracts the attention of tourists.
+Opened in 2015, The Museum of Tomorrow is also one of the great Rio de Janeiro attractions and has a unique architecture that attracts the attention of tourists.
 Its distinctive architecture is designed by the Spanish artist Santiago Calatrava and draws a lot of attention from tourists.

-Inside the Museum of Tomorrow, there are several scenes and films impacting the future of the planet and humanity and contents that teach which precautions we must take now to avoid environmental disasters and global warming.
+I visited this museum with a friend, and we saw several scenes and films impacting the future of the planet and humanity, as well as contents that teach which precautions we must take now to avoid environmental disasters and global warming.